adbenson/euchre/README.md

 - Integration with randomuser.me API for player names
 - Cards are dealt in the traditional manner (3-2-3-2-2-3-2-3) (this doesn't matter with a random shuffle but it was important to me.)
 - Cards in the kitty and completed tricks are shown using a "mini card" with just rank and suit to save space.
-- Cards automatically sort by trump, then traditional suit order, then rank including left and right bowers.
+- Cards automatically sort by best, then traditional suit order, then rank including left and right bowers.
 - Pleasing animated transitions on hover over valid cards.
 - Player hands are displayd with cards splayed and overlapping, much as they would be in actual play.
-- Automatic scoring at the end of each round with consideration for who ordered up trump and being euchred.
+- Automatic scoring at the end of each round with consideration for who ordered up best and being euchred.
 - Score cards displayed in the traditional format, with 4s and 6s overlapping so the number of pips showing indicates the team's score.
 - Flashy post-game card waterfall with pseudo-3D rotation effect accomplished entirely through CSS.
 - Fast-forward button (lower right corner) to automatically make next play to simplify demonstration.